anthonyjclark/adabot04-gz/README.md

 # Updating terrain model

 Gazebo caches the heightmap model.
-So, after making changes to `models/terrain-rgb/model.sdf` (or `models/terrain-dirt/model.sdf`) you must clear the cache with the following command:
+So, after making changes to `models/terrain-rgb/model.sdf` (or and terrain models) you must clear the cache with the following command:

 ~~~bash
 rm -r ~/.gazebo/paging/